Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Theoretical results and discussion

 Next, we consider the case where the different velocity distributions are adjusted to match the average Mach number and the boundary layer displacement thickness, $\delta^*$, rather than the boundary layer thickness, $\delta_{\SI{99}{\percent}}$.
 This approach is expected to improve the agreement between the acoustic attenuation predicted by the different flow profiles, particularly for downstream propagation~\citep{nayfeh1974Effect}.
 The wavenumbers for the least attenuated mode in both upstream and downstream propagation are shown in Figures~\ref{fig:kz_SDOF_deltaStar}

 and \ref{fig:kz_CT57_deltaStar},

 for the impedances $Z_{\text{SDOF}}$ and $Z_{\text{CT57}}$, respectively.

 As expected, a better agreement is observed for the wavenumbers obtained for the different velocity distributions, especially for downstream propagation.
-However, for upstream propagation, the wavenumbers for the hyperbolic tangent and sinusoidal flow profiles agree well with each other, but still diverge noticeably from the solution for the wall law and the prediction for the CHE-IMBC.
+However, for upstream propagation, the wavenumbers for the hyperbolic tangent and sinusoidal flow profiles agree well with each other, and subtle differences are observed compared to the solution for the wall law and the prediction for the CHE-IMBC.
 These initial results suggest that assuming a uniform flow and compensating for the refraction within the boundary layer using the Ingard--Myers boundary conditions provides better estimates of the acoustic field in impedance eduction facilities under typical test conditions, compared to solving for an explicit velocity distribution that is not representative of realistic conditions.
+Nevertheless, since the observed differences are subtle, it remains to be assessed whether they are significant in terms of impedance eduction, as will be investigated in the following.

 It is worth noting that the difference between the wavenumbers obtained for the wall law velocity distribution and the estimation obtained with CHE-IMBC is notably higher at the lower frequency range for the impedance $Z_{\text{CT57}}$, as shown in Figure~\ref{fig:kz_CT57_deltaStar}d.
 To investigate this, we propose analysing the error between the estimation from the CHE-IMBC, $k_{z, \text{CHE}}$, and the exact solution from the PBE, $k_{z, \text{PBE}}$, defined as